Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/contents/students-gymkhana.md

 Email Id: studentsgymkhana@niser.ac.in

-Students Gymkhana Office is in SAC room no. [XYZ].
+Students Gymkhana Office is in SAC room no. 1

-More details about the Students Gymkhana can be found here [pdf attached(Constitution)].
+More details about the Students Gymkhana can be found here [[pdf attached(Constitution)]](https://drive.google.com/file/d/16T4KstMaYQt13YEscuEmjpZ12LotAxZX/view?usp=drivesdk).